Topal Osman: Armenian and Greek genocides

 Topal Osman was known to have been responsible for massacres against Armenians and Greeks in the Pontus region where he was stationed during World War I and post-war years.
 While in Trabzon, Osman made a name for himself in the spring of 1915 as commander of a squadron of gangs.
 Osman, along with Ishak Çavuş, was known to have partaken in the drowning and massacres of the local Armenian population.
 During this time, Osman had also profited from the confiscation of assets and property belonging to the Armenians.

+In the Giresun-Karahisar-i Şarki region, unlike the Samsun-Amasya area which had Greek guerrilla bands, the Greek Orthodox population was largely unprotected.
+This made them particularly vulnerable to Osman, who both blackmailed them and, for a high fee, illegally transported some to Russia on his boat.

 In 1916, Osman and a band of men attacked a Pontian Greek farming village, named Prossori, in Trebizond Vilayet.
 The men raped village women, killed young men, stole what they wanted from the houses, and beat a priest to death.
 On threat of death, the surviving villagers had to sign a document saying that the attackers were Armenian.

+In July 1916, Osman arrested a group of men whom he accused of attempting to flee Giresun by sea, charging them with espionage.
+He subsequently detained three wealthy Orthodox merchants on accusations of collaborating with the arrested men.
+One of them, Ioannis Deligiorgis, died in custody.
+As a result, Osman was court martialled, and served several months in prison.

 Osman made similar attacks on Pontian Greeks after the war.
 In 1920, he and his men imprisoned all the Christian men of Giresun and held them for ransom.
 They raped the Christian women while their husbands and fathers were imprisoned.
 Every evening, Osman's team killed five or six prisoners.